primetheus/fastapi-githubapp/README.md

 | `GITHUBAPP_ENABLE_OAUTH` | | `True` | Enable/disable OAuth2 routes when fully configured |
 | `GITHUBAPP_OAUTH_ROUTES_PREFIX` | | `/auth/github` | OAuth2 routes prefix |

-You can find an example on how to init all these config variables in the [cruel_closer sample app](./samples/cruel_closer)
+You can find an example on how to init all these config variables in the [basic webhook sample app](./samples/01-basic-webhook)

 #### OAuth2 Example

-The [oauth2_example](./samples/oauth2_example) demonstrates GitHub OAuth2 authentication with web interface, protected routes, and session management.
+The [OAuth2 integration sample](./samples/03-oauth2-integration) demonstrates GitHub OAuth2 authentication with web interface, protected routes, and session management.
 It shows two approaches:

 - **Environment-only configuration** (recommended): Load all settings from environment variables
 - **Constructor parameters**: Pass OAuth2 settings explicitly to GitHubApp

-#### Cruel Closer

-The cruel-closer sample app will use information of the received payload (which is received every time an issue is opened), will find said issue and **close it** without regard.

 ### Inspiration
 This was inspired by the following projects: